 Should VLANs be set up now? n Enter the WAN interface or "a" for auto-detection: vtnet0, press enter Enter the LAN interface name or "a" for auto-detection: press enter Do you want to proceed? y

 You have now walked through the first part of pfSense's configuration.
-The actual configuration will be setup through the built-in
+Next, you will set up the configuration through the built-in

 Upon navigating to the

 webConfigurator, you will see an SSL error.
-You can safely ignore this and proceed.
+However, you can safely ignore this and proceed.
 The default user name is

 admin and the default password is